-Decrease the interference by moving the bulb closer to
+- Decrease the interference by moving the bulb closer to the hub.

-Ensure that your Wi-Fi is working properly and running
+- Ensure that your Wi-Fi is working properly and running at 2.4 GHz.

 We have covered many of the common issues that users of Sengled Element Hubs or Sengled Smart LED Bulbs may encounter or wonder when setting them up or connecting them to other devices.
 It is our hope that this article has helped you maneuver through some of these decisions and issues.
 For more information on how to automate your home, add smart technology to many areas of your living space, be sure to check out some of the other articles on our site for tips and tricks to help you make your space smarter.